AmisiJospin/DzalekaNotifier/README.md

-# Dzaleka Notifier developed in 2018
+# Dzaleka Notifier

-It is cross-platform application developed in Xamarin with C# programming language.
-It is providing notification via SMS to the community of Dzaleka Refugee Camp about different organizations and other activities that are happening in the camp.
+A critical communication platform developed in C# using Xamarin cross-platform technology.
+This application serves the Dzaleka Refugee Camp community by providing timely notifications about activities, alerts from various organizations, and facilitating essential two-way communication among camp members and external bodies.
+The inclusion of USSD technology ensures accessibility for users without smartphones or reliable internet